evangibson/cr_poverty/README.md

 Without understanding the data we will use, we cannot hope to derive meaningful, scalable predictions.

 The training data contains 143 "unique" variables.
 For comparison, the test data contains 142 variables.
 The only difference between the variables in the two files are in the presence of the `Target` column.
-The following details some of the most important characteristics of both sets:
+The following details some of the most "important" characteristics of both sets:

 | Data Set        | Train           | Test  |
 | ------------- |:-------------:| :-----:|